Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Acknowledgements

 The authors acknowledge helpful discussions with Zhuo Chen and Matija Medvidović.
-The authors acknowledge support from the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
+The authors acknowledge support from the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+This work is also work supported in part by the Air Force Office of Scientific Research under the award number FA9550-21-1-0317.
+P.Y.~Lu is grateful for the support of the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship at the University of Chicago.